Tracy walking into Thornbury Castle

 Do you dream of spending the night in an English castle?
-In this article, we have curated a list of the most beautiful castle hotels in England so you can do just that!
+In this article, we have curated a list of the most beautiful castle hotels in England so you can do just that, including one we have stayed in ourselves.

 Discover some of the best castle hotels in England for that special stay.
-These castle hotels are spread across England from Northumberland, Durham and Yorkshire in the north to the Cotswolds, Devon and Cornwall in the south.
+These castle hotels are spread across England from Northumberland, Durham and Yorkshire in the north to Warwickshire, Devon and Cornwall in the south.

-There are also a couple of castles near London which offer accommodation – Hever Castle in Kent and Amberley Castle in East Sussex.
+There are also a couple of castles near London which offer accommodation, Hever Castle in Kent and Amberley Castle in West Sussex.

 At the end of the post, there are links to articles about the best castle hotels in Wales and also in Scotland.
 If you have an interest in castles in general there are also links to the best castles in England, the best castles in Scotland and the best castles in Wales.